 There are some very useful mapping apps you can carry on your phone, but again, if you’re going to be in a remote area, you won’t be able to download area topographic maps when you get there.
 Make sure to download in an area where you have a signal so you can use them offline.
 These apps are very useful for marking where you parked, tracking your path, and noting good harvesting spots.

-And none of that will be of any use if you’re phone’s battery dies (or you lose or destroy your phone somehow) so carry an extra battery charging pack or two, as well as paper topo maps and a physical compass.
+And none of that will be of any use if your phone’s battery dies (or you lose or destroy your phone somehow) so carry an extra battery charging pack or two, as well as paper topo maps and a physical compass.
 And make sure you learn how to use the map and compass before you go into the forest!
 These days, if you don’t know someone who can teach you, or can’t find a hunter-safety course to take, you can find a great deal of information on “YouTube University” merely by searching for the skill you want to learn.